-The fair value of the debt derivative liabilities is $\mathfrak{D},922$ as of March 31, 2024.
-The fair value of the debt derivative liabilities was determined using a probability-weighted expected return model based upon the four potential settlement scenarios for the Credit Facility.
-The estimated settlement value of each scenario, which includes any required make-whole payment, is then discounted to present value using a discount rate that is derived based upon the initial terms of the Credit Facility at issuance and corroborated utilizing a synthetic rating analysis.
-The calculated fair values under the four scenarios are then compared to the fair value of a plain vanilla note, with the difference reflecting the fair value of the debt derivative liabilities.
-The Company estimated the make-whole payments required under each scenario according to the terms of the Credit

-Facility to generate an internal rate of return equal to 11.5% through the scheduled maturity dates, less the total of all quarterly interest and royalty payments previously paid to the Lender.
+The fair value of the debt derivative liabilities is \$2,458 as of June 30, 2024.
+The fair value of the debt derivative liabilities is determined using a probability-weighted expected return model based upon four potential settlement scenarios, one of which ended December 31, 2023, with the Credit Facility.
+The estimated settlement value of each scenario, which includes any required make-whole payment, is discounted to present value using a discount rate that is derived based upon the initial terms of the Credit Facility at issuance and corroborated utilizing a synthetic rating analysis.
+The calculated fair values under thefour scenarios are then compared to the fair value of a plain vanilla note, with the difference reflecting the fair value of the debt derivative liabilities.
+The Company estimated the make-whole payments required under each scenario according to the terms of the Credit Facility to generate an internal rate of return equal to 11.5% through the scheduled maturity dates, less the total of all quarterly interest and royalty payments previously paid to the Lender.
 The calculation utilized the XIRR function in Microsoft Excel as required by the Credit Facility.
 If the debt is not prepaid but instead is held to its scheduled maturities, the Company's estimate of the make-whole payment for the first tranche and second tranche of the Credit Facility due on June 30, 2027, and June 30, 2028, respectively, are approximately zero.
 The Company has consistently applied this approach since the inception of the debt agreement on June 30, 2020.